 The SLM-C functional entity acts as the application client for location management related transactions.
 To be compliant with the HTTP procedures in the present document the SLM-C:

-shall support the role of XCAP client as specified in IETF RFC 4825 [9];
+a) shall support the role of XCAP client as specified in IETF RFC 4825 [9];

-shall support the role of XDMC as specified in OMA OMA-TS-XDM_Core-V2_1 [12];
+b) shall support the role of XDMC as specified in OMA OMA-TS-XDM_Core-V2_1 [12];

-shall support the location management procedures in clause 6.2;
+c) shall support the location management procedures in clause 6.2;

-shall support the off-network location management procedure in clause 6.3; and
+d) shall support the off-network location management procedure in clause 6.3; and

-shall support HTTP client and HTTP server functionalities as specified in IETF RFC 7230 [20].
+e) shall support HTTP client and HTTP server functionalities as specified in IETF RFC 7230 [20].